 Membership Recruitment Specialist

 The council is looking for an energetic and detail-oriented individual who enjoys making a difference, being part of a team, and takes pride in their work.
-Position Description: Assist district executives/district directors with Sign-Up Night flier delivery to schools, conduct in-person promotion (boy talks) of Sign-Up Night with students, attend back to school meet the teacher events promoting Sign-Up Nights, lead or assist with Sign-Up Night recruitment events, and responsible for submitting all applications and fees collected at Sign-Up Night events.
+Position Description: Assist district executives/district directors with sign-up night flier delivery to schools, conduct in-person promotion (e.g., Scout talks) of Sign-Up Night with students, attend back to school meet the teacher events promoting Sign-Up Nights, lead or assist with sign-up night recruitment events, and responsible for submitting all applications and fees collected at sign-up night events.
 Other duties as assigned.
 Requirements: Bilingual (Spanish).
 Position Status: Seasonal employee (August 1st - October 31st), non-exempt, no medical insurance benefits.
 Hours: Up to 37.5 hours weekly Salary: $15 hourly.
 Interested applicants should contact Beth.Bornstein@scouting.org.

 The Sam Houston Area Council is looking for sales professionals for their new sales and onboarding team.
 These sales professionals will aggressively and proactively sell Scouting to potential chartering organizations with the goal of launching new volunteer-lead Scouting units.
 The sales associate will collaborate with the district executives and other Scouting leaders to identify potential chartering organizations.
 Prequalify potential chartering organizations before entering the sales process.
 Make outside sales calls on prospective chartering organizations and secure commitments from them (churches, civic organizations, etc.) to organize new Scouting units.